 Thurgood Marshall College

-Thurgood Marshalls 3,800 students pursue any major in a variety of disciplines.
+Thurgood Marshall’s 3,900 students pursue any major in a variety of disciplines.
 About 40 percent choose majors in biology, the physical sciences, mathematics, and engineering; 35 percent select majors in the social sciences; and 25 percent pursue majors in the humanities and fine arts areas.
-One of the primary aims of the college is to prepare its students for the pursuit of a rigorous academic curriculum which in turn promotes entry into graduate/professional schools or into the career of ones choice.
+One of the primary aims of the college is to prepare its students for the pursuit of a rigorous academic curriculum which in turn promotes entry into graduate/professional schools or into the career of one’s choice.

-Wishing to uphold the ideals set forth by the colleges namesake, Thurgood Marshall students are encouraged to develop their skills not only as scholars, but also as citizens.
+Wishing to uphold the ideals set forth by the college’s namesake, Thurgood Marshall students are encouraged to develop their skills not only as scholars, but also as citizens.
 Therefore, it is our belief that scholarship and social responsibility are mutually compatible.
-In this regard, our students receive academic credit for participating in the Partners-at-Learning Program (PAL) by taking courses which train and place them as tutors and mentors in local inner-city elementary schools and high schools, as well as the on-campus model school, The Preuss School, and the Gompers Charter Middle School in Southeast San Diego.
+In this regard, our students receive academic credit for participating in the Partners-at-Learning Program (PAL) by taking courses which train and place them as tutors and mentors in local inner-city elementary schools and high schools, as well as the on-campus model school, The Preuss School, Gompers Preparatory Academy, and Lincoln High School in Southeast San Diego.
 Because this activity shares importance with other academic experiences, completion of one of these specific public service courses, offered through Education Studies, satisfies an upper-division general-education requirement.

 - It guarantees a basic understanding of the principal branches of knowledge: the humanities and arts, social sciences, the natural sciences, and mathematics.